 After completing our Certificate of Heavy Equipment Operations – Mobile Crane, you can move onto Certificate of Heavy Equipment Operations – Lattice Boom Crawler Crane.
 In our Certificate of Heavy Equipment Operations – Lattice Boom Crawler Crane program, you will learn to master the basics of working with lattice boom cranes.
 This includes learning about things like:

 Our experienced staff members will help you acquire the experience, knowledge and skills necessary to succeed in lattice boom crane operation.

 Our goal is to provide students with the very best in training education.
 Making the decision to enroll in a program at one of our campuses helps you make an investment in your future.
 Some of the specific benefits that you can expect to gain from our Certificate of Heavy Equipment Operations – Lattice Boom Crawler Crane program include:

-According to the Bureau of Labor Statistics (BLS), the field of heavy equipment operation will grow as much as 10 percent from 2014 to 2024.
+According to the Bureau of Labor Statistics (BLS), the field of heavy equipment operation will grow as much as five percent from 2020 to 2030.
 That means that when you complete your training program(s) at HEC, you can become part of a growing field with a variety of job opportunities around the country.
-You will not have to worry about shrinking availability or impossible competition when you decide to pursue a career in an industry that is actively growing.

 Our instructors are invested in the heavy equipment and crane operation industries.
 They have experience to back up their instruction and work hard to ensure that you acquire the skills they know you will need to have to be successful.
 We believe that our dedicated and professional staff help set our facilities apart from other training programs and our students benefit as a result.